ayousuf23/ayousuf23.github.io/_portfolio/tracstock.md

 created: July-August 2020
 order: 1080
 ---
 Tracstock is a website for tracking stocks and notifying users when their selected stocks reached certain conditions (i.e. stock price was less than, greater than, or equal to an amount set by the user).
 Users would add stocks to track and their desired conditions for receiving a notification.
-For example, a user would add Apple stock and set the condition for receiving the notification to price is greater than \$100.00.
-When the stock price exceeds \$100.00, the user would be notified.
+For example, a user would add Apple stock and set the condition for receiving the notification to "price is greater than USD 100.00".
+When the stock price exceeds USD 100.00, the user would be notified.

 The website was built using C#, AS.NET Core, Entity Framework (a framework for accessing and manipulting databases through code), JavaScript, and HTML.
 The website was planned to be a subscription service, so the PayPal payments system is integrated.